JarLowrey/GodotWeapons/README.md

+Not stable - currently re-writing

 ## Weapon Plugin for Godot

-These scripts provide a scaffolding to bootstrap guns and bullets in Godot 3.
+This project provies a scaffolding to bootstrap weapons in Godot 3.1

 Look to `Test/` to see how to use the API.

-Not stable - currently re-writing